saitho/terraform-provider-podman/website/docs/index.html.markdown

 ---
-layout: "scaffolding"
+layout: "podman"
-page_title: "Provider: Scaffolding"
+page_title: "Provider: Podman"
-sidebar_current: "docs-scaffolding-index"
+sidebar_current: "docs-podman-index"
 description: |-
-  Terraform provider scaffolding.
+  Terraform provider podman.
 ---

-# Scaffolding Provider
+# Podman Provider

 Use this paragraph to give a high-level overview of your provider, and any configuration it requires.